 Difference Between a Literal Observation and Inferential Observation

-For this inference lesson, we begin by talking about the difference between a literal observation and the inferences we make based on those observations.
-Using our prior knowledge then we totally dissect a picture.
+For this inference lesson, we begin by talking about the difference between a literal observation and the inferences we make based on those observations using our prior knowledge.
+Then we totally dissect a picture.
 It is so fun, engaging, and really solidifies understanding the difference between a literal observation and an inferential observation.
 It's a quick lesson, but so, so meaningful.

 I have done this introduction lesson a few different ways over the years, but it always leads to similar discussions.
 Here are a few of pictures of the inference anchor charts we created together as we discussed the difference between literal and inferential observations.
 You can do one or all four different variations over the course of a week to get your students really SOLID in their inference skills!

-Inference Anchor Chart
+Inference Anchor Charts

 This inference anchor chart was really easy to create (and done with third graders).
 The words in pink are LITERAL observations and the blue words describe the inference students make based on the inference.

-This anchor chart is slightly more advanced (I discuss it more on THIS blog post), and it was created with 4th and 5th graders.
+This anchor chart is slightly more advanced (I discuss it more on THIS observations blog post), and it was created with 4th and 5th graders.
 They each used their own sticky notes to come up with an observation and a follow-up inference based on that observation.

 This lesson was done with advanced 2nd graders.
 Who were just learning about the difference between literal and inferential thinking.
 It's more basic, but still very impactful.
 It's a great starting point.